MattPinder/MastersProject/README.md

 All results are back, but still very unsure as to *why* there are so many discrepancies between IGV and bcftools outputs...

+# 11 March 2019

+Kordia paper forwarded to co-authors

+## DeepSeq eutrophication

+Identify diploid/triploid regions in R05; these should be suitable regions to take SNPs from?